wild0reZ/test_readme/README.md

 ![TENANT Home](img/Home.png)

-Tool fostEriNg Ai plaNning in roboTics Stand-Alone (__TENANT__) is a general purpose software tool that can be deployed for addressing multiple applications/domains and can be easily integrated with other knowledge engineering tools such as, e.g., ROS-TiPlEx and Planning and Scheduling software framework, e.g., [PLATINUm](https://github.com/pstlab/PLATINUm).
+__TENANT__ (Tool fostEriNg Ai plaNning in roboTics) is a software tool that facilitates domain experts in defining goals, tasks and a set operational constraints enabling the automatic generation of planning models for robot control.

+TENANT is validated in an industrial collaborative scenario derived from a EU-funded research project demonstrating its effectiveness in generating automated planning models to control a collaborative robot.

 ### Built With